 - To disclose confidentially the incident to a college or community official, who by law may maintain confidentiality, and can assist in obtaining services:

-- To disclose confidentially the incident and obtain services from the New York State, New York City or county hotlines: http://www.opdv.ny.gov/help/dvhotlines.html.
-Additional disclosure and assistance options are catalogued by the Office for the Prevention of Domestic Violence and presented in several languages: http://www.opdv.ny.gov/help/index.html (or by calling 1-800-942-6906), and assistance can also be obtained through:
+- To disclose confidentially the incident and obtain services from the New York State, New York City or county hotlines, consult the Office for the Prevention of Domestic Violence hotline list.
+Additional disclosure and assistance options are cataloged and presented in several languages on the Office for the Prevention of Domestic Violence website (or by calling 1-800-942-6906), and assistance can also be obtained through:

 (note that these hotlines are for crisis intervention, resources, and referrals, and are not reporting mechanisms, meaning that disclosure on a call to a hotline does not provide any information to the campus.
 Reporting individuals are encouraged to additionally contact a campus confidential or private resource so that the campus can take appropriate action in these cases).